Mujaddid

 Ikhtilaf (disagreements) exist among different hadith viewers.
-Scholars such as Al-Dhahabi and Ibn Hajar al-Asqalani have interpreted that the term mujaddid can also be understood as plural, thus referring to a group of people.
+Some scholars have interpreted that the term mujaddid can also be occasionally understood as plural.

-Mujaddids can include prominent scholars, pious rulers and military commanders.
+Mujaddids can include prominent scholars and pious rulers.
+After the fall of the universal Abbasid Caliphate in 1258, the title of Mujaddid began to be claimed by secular rulers to assert the notion of a divinely appointed ruler and that they were given the right to rule by God.
+One of the first to do this was the Timurid ruler Shah Rukh (1405–1447), followed even more strongly by Uzun Hasan (1452–1478).

-List of Sunni claimants and potential mujaddids
+List of claimants or potentials

-Rulers and conquerors such as Saladin, Tamerlane, Shah Rukh, Mehmed II, Selim I, Suleiman I, Aurangzeb and Tipu Sultan were often popularly heralded as mujaddids for their roles in Political Islam (Saladin, Ottoman's Selim I and Suleiman I held the title of Custodian of the Two Holy Mosques).

 While there is no formal mechanism for designating a mujaddid in Sunni Islam, there is often a popular consensus.
 The Shia and Ahmadiyya have their own list of mujaddids.